-Article 2.12 Invalidation of exams
+Article 2.11 Invalidation of exams

-The Board of Examiners is authorised to declare exams/exam results null and void.
+The Board of Examiners is authorised to declare exams/exam results null and void for groups and individual students.

 It may do so if:

 - there was an emergency while the exam was being held; - there is evidence of widespread fraud in the exam; - there have been demonstrable mistakes in the calculation of the exam results, or the calculation conflicted with the exam regulations; - there are other unforeseen circumstances, or irregularities, that make it impossible to determine whether the administration of the exams and/or calculation of marks was carried out correctly.